Climate change can have ‘lifelong impacts’ on young people’s mental health, report says | KRDO

 “The report documents psychological harms that are happening right now to the children and youth in our country,” Dr. Dennis P. Stolle, the association’s senior director of applied psychology who reviewed the report, wrote in an email to CNN.
 “These are not issues that we can wait and resolve later.
 As a society, we must act now.”

-The report, released Wednesday, serves as a followup to a 2021 study conducted by the American Psychiatric Association and ecoAmerica.
+The report, released Wednesday, serves as a follow-up to a 2021 study conducted by the American Psychological Association and ecoAmerica.
 It’s the latest in a series of studies by the two organizations dating to 2014.
 The studies don’t involve new experiments; rather, they summarize existing research about climate change, mental health and youth development.

 Problems begin before birth

-Note: Correction: A previous version of this story misstated the name of the American Psychological Association.